Plantagenet Way

 These three routes join the Tours route and the Pilgrim's Way to Santiago de Compostela, which is signposted and described in numerous guidebooks.
 They are the "Voie des Capitales", the "Voie des Plantagenêts" and the "Voie de Compostelle".
 Grand Chemin Montois

-Thanks to partnerships with pilgrimage associations in Brittany, Anjou, Maine and Touraine, these shared paths are signposted in both directions.
+Thanks to partnerships with pilgrimage associations in the regions they cross, these shared routes are signposted in both directions.
 For example, jacquets departing from the Mont follow the stylised yellow shells of Compostela and miquelots, who come from the "south", follow the cyan-blue signposts of the Mont-Saint-Michel Trail.

 Itinerary presented in "Des racines et des ailes from January 2021